jessepav/lacygoill-wiki-backup/bug/vim.md

     E476: Invalid command: invalid
     E1096: Returning a value in a function without a return type

+This time, both errors are correctly raised.
-But why doesn't Vim raise `E1096` in the first snippet, at compile time?
+But why doesn't Vim raise `E1096` in the first snippet?
 It's not because of the `<expr>` argument:
 ```vim
 vim9script